Kaiddd/KaidHub/README.md

-Used to be a repo for something else but here's some nametaghs I suppose
+Used to be a repo for something else but here's some nametags I suppose